SEO for Medical Clinics and Practices [2026]

 Why SEO for a clinic is a different kind of SEO

-Most SEO guides assume you can advertise however you like — all it takes is budget and an idea.
-In medicine, that is not true.
+Most SEO guides quietly assume you can advertise however you like — all it takes is budget and an idea.
+In medicine, that assumption is simply wrong.
 Clinics and practices are healthcare providers operating in a regulated profession, and that means three real differences compared with classic SEO.

 - Advertising health services is legally restricted.
 You cannot run campaigns as aggressively as a shop or a software house.